One of the best cordless flossers that performs as well as you would expect of a Sonicare product

-What happens here is that the rubber tip of the nozzle causes the water to create an X shape as it comes out of the tip, essentially giving 4 jets with a much wider and larger coverage area than the jet created with the F1 standard.
+The rubber tip of the nozzle causes the water to create an X shape as it comes out of the tip, essentially giving 4 jets with a much wider and larger coverage area.

-To me, the X pattern felt a little less intense and powerful, but at the same time, also more intense subject to where the X hit my gums.
+To me, the X pattern felt a little less intense at times.
+Other times, it felt more intense depending on where the X hit my gums.

-The increased coverage gives a really different feel as you clean.
+The increased coverage gives a different feel as you clean.